-We can offer individually tailored Pilates courses for the amateur golfer.
+We can offer individually tailored Pilates for golf.
 If you wonder how Pilates might help you, then perhaps you should know that it is often extremely beneficial for golf players.
 In fact of all the professional athletes who have discovered Pilates, golfers have taken to it fastest and in greatest numbers.
 Devotees include: Tiger Woods, Annika Sorenstam, David Duval, Kelli Kuehne, Andrew McGee, Grace Park and Carin Koch, among many others.

 And maybe this should not surprise us.
 There are many similarities!

 - They are both about stability.
 Essentially the ability, in the case of golf, to hold a position long enough to play through a shot without the body buckling or twisting.